nabeehaahmad01-netizen/RapidReach_NabeehaAhmad_WardaKhan/README.md

-# RapidReach By Nabeeha Ahmad and Warda Khan
+# RapidReach By NabeehaAhmad and WardaKhan
 **A Python-Based Emergency Assistance System**

 RapidReach is designed to provide immediate and structured guidance during critical situations[cite: 2].
 It serves as a practical tool for the general public, helping to prevent panic and ensuring that correct steps are taken in emergency situations[cite: 2].